NeonPhoenix/Project365/README.md

 - [ ] Traffic Light Application
 	- See if you can make your own street light application and then put it into an intersection scenario.
 Don’t let any cars run the lights and crash into one another!
 - [ ] Signature Maker
 	- Ever seen those web board posts where someone has a generated signature made up?
-See if you can make a program that allows the user to specify a background, text, colors and alignment to make their own signatures or userbars.
+See if you can make a program that allows the user to specify a background, text, colors and alignment to make their own signatures or user-bars.
-- [ ] Import Picture and Save as Grayscale
+- [ ] Import Picture and Save as Gray-scale
 	- A utility that sucks the color right out of an image and saves it.
 You could add more including adjusting contrast, colorizing and more for added complexity.
 - [ ] YouTube Downloader
 	- A program which can download videos to your hard drive from youtube.com.
 Save the files in various formats including FLV and AVI.